DhanwinSangishetty/Sales-Analytics-Prediction-System/README.md

 Documentation: Professional deliverables for technical and non-technical audiences.

 Explore the code, run the app, or view the report to see the project in action!
-View Report | Run the App | View Presentation
+[View Report](https://github.com/DhanwinSangishetty/Sales-Analytics-Prediction-System/blob/main/Sales_Analytics_Report.pdf)! | Run the App | View Presentation

 ## Technologies
 - SQLite, Pandas, scikit-learn, Streamlit, Seaborn, Matplotlib